 To add any object to you scene, just click the Add Object button.
 You'll see a list of all the objects available in Spark AR Studio.
 For this tutorial, select the face tracker.

 When the face tracker is selected in the Scene panel, you'll see axes moving with the face in the Viewport.

 You've already added a face tracker, so now you can insert a face mesh.
 The face mesh is a 3D model that responds to facial expressions tracked by the face tracker.
 You'll apply materials to the face mesh to change how it looks - creating the mask effect.

 You'll add the face mesh as a 'child' of the face tracker.
 When an object is the child of another object it will take on any changes made to the object it's a child of - the parent object.
 It can also respond to the parent object.
 The face mesh will respond to the movement detected by the face tracker.

 To add the face mesh as a child of the face tracker:

 You can tell if an object is a child of another by clicking the arrow next to the parent object in the Scene panel.
-This will hide any of its children.
+This will show or hide any of its children.